jamqd/SincerelyAI/README.md

 To create conda environment run the following command from the repo directory.

-`conda create env --name quora --file requirements.txt`
+`conda create --name quora --file requirements.txt`

 To activate environment run